If this is your first time making cheese, read about how to make cheese at home for more details on each of the steps in this recipe.

 - Maintain at 72F for 12 hours to set the curd.

-- It will have formed a thick curd.
+- After 12 hours, it will have formed a thick curd.
 Gently pour the entire batch into a strainer lined with butter muslin.

-- Hang in the butter muslin for 6-48 hours, until you have reached the desired consistency.
+- Hang in the butter muslin for 6-48 hours, until you have reached the desired thickness.
+Goat cheese can be a soft spreading cheese or a firm log.

 - Only use half the amount of rennet that is normally used to set a gallon of milk.
-The exact amount will depend on whether you are using liquid rennet or a rennet tablet.
+The exact amount will depend on whether you are using liquid rennet or a rennet tablet (affiliate links.)
 Follow the instructions on your rennet package or use 1 drop of liquid rennet.

-- The consistency is based on how long the cheesed is hung.
-Hang for 6 hours for a creamy spreading cheese or 48 hours to get a firmer crumbling cheese.
+- The consistency will depend on how long the cheese drains for.
+Hang the cheese for 6 hours for a creamy spreading cheese or 48 hours to get a firmer crumbling cheese.

-Keywords: chevre, goat cream cheese, soft cheese, easy, diy, homemade
+Keywords: chevre, goat cream cheese, soft cheese, easy, diy, homemade, flavoured, herb, garlic, fruit, olive